What is Knowledge Management?

 Implement Your Own Knowledge Management System

-You don’t have to be a Fortune 50 company to implement your own knowledge management system.
+You don’t have to be a Fortune 50 company to have your own effective knowledge management system.

-In fact, thousands of teams of all sizes use Tettra to capture and share knowledge at their organizations.
+In fact, thousands of teams of all sizes use Tettra to capture and share organizational knowledge.

 Tettra is an AI-powered knowledge management system that helps you curate important company information into a knowledge base, use it to answer repetitive questions in Slack and MS Teams and keep it up-to-date, organized, and complete with automation.